Oleksandra-Masiuk/cassandra/README.md

 ## Commands:
 ### To start the application:

-- `npm start` &mdash; starts the application in production mode
+- `npm start` &mdash; starts the application in development mode
-- `npm install` &mdash; installs necessary packages for application
+- `npm install` &mdash; installs necessary packages for  the application

 ### To run tests:
 - `npm test` &mdash; runs tests